 So the Islamic holy month of Ramadan has always been something very important in my life.
 We were taught from our childhood that abstaining from food and water from dawn to dusk every day for a month is a practice of sacrifice and devotion, a process of purification of the body and the soul and that abstaining from food and drinks is also about controlling our thoughts and desires.

 The fasting is accompanied by an increase in prayers and restraining oneself from many worldly pleasures and vices that we carry on our everyday life.
-It is also a practice that helps you understand the struggle of hunger and need and the experiences of people who experience hunger on a daily basis not through their own choosing but still stay devoted to their faith.
+It is also a practice that helps you understand the struggle of hunger and the experiences of people who experience hunger on a daily basis not through their own choosing, but who still stay devoted to their faith.

 I was also taught that fasting in Ramadan helps to rectify many health issues and the majority of people in every Muslim country practice fasting diligently regardless of whether their doctors, dietitians and nutritionists support it.
 Under Islamic law, the very young and the elderly, frail and sick are excused from fasting but most will fast if they feel they can.
 In recent years, other health experts and many recent research studies have found scientific proof that fasting cleanses and restores the workings of the mind, body and soul.